Neural Koopman Lyapunov Control: Introduction

 \textbf{Contributions: } The main contribution of our work is four-fold.
-First, we propose a deep learning framework for simultaneously learning a stabilizable bilinear (lifted) state space model and the Koopman observables from data obtained from the open-loop trajectories of the latter system generated by random control inputs applied to the unknown nonlinear system.
+First, we propose a deep learning framework for simultaneously learning a stabilizable bilinear (lifted) state space model and the Koopman observables from data obtained from the open-loop trajectories of the latter system generated by random control inputs applied to the unknown {control-affine} nonlinear system.
 In our approach, closed-loop stability is guaranteed when our method can successfully learn a Control Lyapunov Function (CLF).
 Second, based on the learned CLF, we design a feedback controller using the celebrated universal Sontag's formula \cite{sontag1989universal} that guarantees closed-loop asymptotic stability.
-Third, our approach allows us to utilize state-of-the-art tools for verification based on SMT solvers even for unknown nonlinear dynamics by converting an unknown nonlinear system to a known higher dimensional bilinear system via Koopman operator theory in contrast with current approaches whose applicability is limited to systems with known nonlinear dynamics.
-Further, \cite{sussmann1976semigroup_bilinear} shows the existence of a finite dimensional bilinear control system that can approximate any nonlinear control system with an arbitrary precision in principle.
-Last, in contrast to recent methods \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy,abate2020lyapunov_formal_synthesis,dai2021lyapunov_stable_nn_control}, which assume and restrict themselves to the class of linear feedback controllers or learn a nonlinear feedback controller represented by a neural network, our method guarantees the existence of a stabilizing feedback controller which can asymptotically steer the system to origin.
-To the best knowledge of the authors, this is is the first paper that proposes a method that simultaneously learns the Koopman operator based observables together with a stabilizable Koopman Bilinear Form (KBF) which allows us to design stabilizing feedback controllers for unknown nonlinear systems.
-To illustrate and also validate the ability of our proposed class of stabilizing feedback controllers to steer nonlinear systems with unknown dynamics to the desired final state, we performed numerical experiments for nonlinear control systems used in practical applications (e.g., cart poles and spacecraft) as well as popular academic examples (e.g., Van Der Pol oscillator and pendulum systems).
+Third, our approach allows us to utilize state-of-the-art tools for verification based on SMT solvers even for the case in which the nonlinear dynamics is unknown by computing a data-driven (lifted) bilinear system (approximation of the unknown system) via KOT based methods.
+Last, in contrast to recent methods \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy,abate2020lyapunov_formal_synthesis,dai2021lyapunov_stable_nn_control}, which either restrict themselves to the class of linear feedback controllers or learn nonlinear feedback controllers represented by neural networks which do not offer guarantees of closed-loop stability in general, our method ensures that the computed feedback controller is a stabilizing one which which can asymptotically steer the system to the origin.
+To the best knowledge of the authors, this is the first paper that proposes a method that simultaneously learns the observables together with a stabilizable Koopman Bilinear Form (KBF) which allows us to design stabilizing feedback controllers for the Koopman bilinear system.
+To illustrate and also validate the ability of our proposed class of stabilizing feedback controllers to steer nonlinear systems with unknown dynamics to the desired final state, we present numerical experiments for a nonlinear control system used in practical applications as well as a popular academic example.